 Papua New Guinea: Parliament reelects Peter O'Neill as prime minister (60-46).
-On August 3 a caretaker cabinet is named and sworn in; Rimbink Pato remains foreign minister (also taking the defence portfolio) and James Marape finance minister.
-In the full cabinet named on August 9, Solan Mirisim is defence minister.
+On August 3 a caretaker cabinet is named and sworn in; Rimbink Pato remains foreign minister (also taking the defense portfolio) and James Marape finance minister.
+In the full cabinet named on August 9, Solan Mirisim is defense minister.

 Venezuela: Jorge Arreaza is named foreign minister.